Analysis of the contribution of the quantum anomaly energy to the proton mass

-Secondly, the differential cross section $d \sigma/dt|_{t=t_{thr}}$ is accepted to studying the QAE contribution.
-Based on theoretical prediction of the cross section data at $t=t_{thr}$, the QAE contribution from the effective Pomeron model and the parameterized two gluon exchange model are calculated, as shown the red-solid and green-dashed curve in Fig. \ref{thr}, respectively.
-The root-mean-square (rms) value of QAE contribution extracted from the differential cross section at $t=t_{thr}$ within the energy range of $R\in[0,0.5]$ are listed in Table \ref{avedi}.
-Note that, $R$ is positively correlated with the c.m. energy and $R=0.5$ represents a near-threshold energy that c.m. energy $W=4.79$ GeV.
+Second, the differential cross section $d \sigma/dt|_{t=t_{thr}}$ is accepted to study the QAE contribution.
+Based on theoretical prediction of the cross section data at $t=t_{thr}$, the QAE contribution from the effective Pomeron model and the parametrized two gluon exchange model are calculated, as shown in the red-solid and green-dashed curve in Fig. \ref{thr}, respectively.
+The rms value of QAE contribution extracted from the differential cross section at $t=t_{thr}$ within the energy range of $R\in[0,0.5]$ are listed in Table \ref{avedi}.
+Note that, $R$ is positively correlated with the c.m. energy, and $R=0.5$ represents a near-threshold energy that c.m. energy $W=4.79$ GeV.
 As depicted in the Fig. \ref{thr}, the near-threshold stable results to energy provide us a good opportunity to study the QAE contribution.

-The last case is using the total cross section to learning the QAE contribution, which have everything with the second case.
+The last case uses the total cross section to learn the QAE contribution, which have everything with the second case.
 The QAE contribution from theoretical prediction and experimental measurement are listed in Table \ref{averto} and shown in Fig. \ref{totma}.
 Similar to the second case, the numerical results of the QAE contribution change gently with c.m. energy.
 Generally, the last two algorithms provide a robust way to calculate the QAE contribution while reducing the energy dependence.

 In the above study, we find that it is desirable to extract the QAE contribution by calculating the near-threshold total cross section and the differential cross section when the momentum transfer $t\rightarrow t_{thr}$.
 The rms value of the QAE contribution obtained from the total cross section and differential cross section are $(3.66\pm0.72)\%$ and $(3.33\pm0.68)\%$, respectively.
 Finally, the QAE contribution to the proton mass extracted from the $J/\psi$ photoproduction cross section is estimated to be $(3.50\pm0.70)\%$ considering the total and differential cross section results.